mikelangelon/stones-game/README.md

 - Allow playing in different computers.
 It's not really difficult.
 - Implement the State Design Pattern instead of using all this checks for the GameState
 - The Design of the view could be much much better.
+- Show more visual information, like when some stones are stolen, etc... -->Implement a toaster from JQuery or similar.
+- Provide documentation!
+And improve this poor Readme
 - 1000 more changes.